markusstrasser/council/README.md

 4. The model returns what it finds as the best answer, and the original source of the data.

 ## Constructing an "Expert" Council Member
-Get raw audio content of the person speaking, correctly labeled.
+1. Get raw audio content of a monologue of our target person speaking, correctly labeled.
-Label the objects in our corpus
+2. Label the objects in a dictionary with that speaker.
+3. Pass the audio to extract a whisper object
+4. Populate a dictionary with metadata, the transcript file, and the audio/link to source of data